ssgenkov/emo-context/README.md

-# emo-context
+# Emo Context

 This project was created as part of a participation in the "EmoContext A Shared Task on Contextual Emotion Detection in Text"  (https://www.humanizing-ai.com/emocontext.html).
-The task was to build a model to predict the emotion in the last message in a chat conversation.
+The task was to build a model to predict the emotion (Happy, Sad, Angry or Others) in the last message in a chat conversation.
 Each chat conversation contained 3 chat messages between two persons (User1 write something, User2 answers something back and User1 send a last message back).
 The provided dataset format was as follows:

 A Training dataset containing 5 columns :